 - User interface simplified

-Edge Client for macOS has a new and improved UI with quickly accessible connections options on the Edge Client menu in the menu bar.
-To start a VPN connection, the user launches Edge Client and logs in to establish the VPN.
-When the Auto-Connect and Always-Connected mode is enabled, the user is automatically logged in, and the VPN is established.
+Edge Client for macOS has a new and improved UI with quick accessible connections options on the Edge Client menu in the menu bar.
+With Auto-Connect and Always-Connected mode enabled, the end-user is automatically logged when the VPN is established.

 - Temporarily disconnect from the VPN without logging out